Omegapoint/CICD_vagrant/workshop-introduction/part-1/README.md

 1. Familiarize yourself with the example application that is going to be used throughout the workshop.
 2. Build and run the application as a fat jar.
-3. Containerize the application as a docker container and run the application as a docker container.
+3. Build and run the application as a docker container.

 ### 1. Clone the Example Application